Saint Sarkis Charity Trust

 Discretionary Grant Streams:

-Application Methods: The Trust does not publicize a formal application process for Armenian community grants.
-Prisoner welfare grants are managed through the Barrow Cadbury Trust partnership and the Trust does not accept unsolicited proposals for this priority.
+Application Methods: The Trust does not publicise a formal application process for Armenian community grants.
+Prisoner welfare grants do not accept unsolicited proposals.

 Priority Areas